Where to Stay, Eat, Drink and Shop in Seminyak

 As soon as you step into Barbacoa you'll be greeted by timber-clad walls, mosaic floor tiles and a loft-style dining area.
 This warm, vibrant atmosphere perfectly sets the tone for the warm, vibrant Latin American-inspired cuisine you're about to enjoy.
 Think tacos, empanadas, ceviche, woodfired meat and seafood, plus some seriously decadent desserts.

 A Seminyak institution, the iconic Mama San perfectly marries old-world Indochinese cuisine with modern design and innovative street food flavours.
-This dual-level restaurant and bar is quirky,
+This dual-level restaurant and bar is quirky, cosy and guaranteed to leave you wanting more.
+Be sure to try the soft shell crab and the roasted Peking duck!

 If you're as crazy for seafood as we are, don't leave Seminyak without visiting Sardine.
 With its charming thatched bamboo roof and traditional Balinese decor, you'll feel as though you've stepped back in time.
 However, the food is anything but passé, with an ever-changing menu that heroes fresh produce and locally-caught seafood.
 If you get the chance, try the pan-roasted mahi mahi - it'll change your life.